-Email purporting to be from Australian telecommunications giant, Telstra, claims that the company has noticed unauthorised activity on your account and you must click a link to re-evaluate your personal Telstra account.
+Email purporting to be from Apple Support claims that there is a problem with your Apple ID and, therefore, you must click a link to verify your account.

 “Activity Alert” email purporting to be from the Bank of America claims that your account has been restricted because someone has used the account from different locations.